Terms of Service

 2. The Users do not acquire any rights, in particular licences to works, trademarks and other materials made available on the Website.

-3. It is forbidden to copy the content for the purpose of competition and to release the Service Provider's materials intended only for Applicants to third parties who are not Applicants, under pain of immediate termination of the contract for the provision of services or in the event of the Service Provider incurring financial losses as a result of such breach - legal proceedings.
+3. It is forbidden to copy the content for the purpose of competition and to release the Service Provider's materials intended only for Applicants to third parties who are not Applicants, under pain of immediate termination of the contract for the provision of services/termination of Services provided or in the event of the Service Provider incurring financial losses as a result of such breach - legal proceedings.

 Personal data protection

-1. Processing and transferring of personal data is controlled by the General Data Protection Regulation (GDPR) and Data Protection Act 2018 (DPA) and any other applicable laws and regulations.
+1. Processing and transferring of personal data is controlled by the General Data Protection Regulation (GDPR) and the Data Protection Act 2018 (DPA) implementing the GDPR and any other applicable and successor laws and regulations.

-5. The User has the right to request access to their personal data, their rectification, deletion or limitation of processing, or the right to object to their processing (subject to Service Provider being legally required to process personal data or if processing personal data of the User is necessary to fulfil a contract with the User), as well as the right to transfer the data and the right to lodge a complaint to a supervisory authority.
+5. The User has the right to request access to their personal data, their rectification, deletion or limitation of processing, or the right to object to their processing (subject to Service Provider being legally required to process personal data or if processing personal data of the User is necessary to provide the Servicesto the User), as well as the right to transfer the data and the right to lodge a complaint to a supervisory authority.

 Technical requirements